Plan for Chaos: Plot

-Johnny Farthing is a freelance photographer working in America, although he has mixed European heritage having been born in Sweden, but educated in Sweden, England and France.
-He and his Austrian cousin Freda plan on getting married, but her father - Uncle Nils - disapproves.
-Freda's mother - Aunt Martha - was a dedicated Nazi before and during the war and suspected of being in Hitler's bunker on the day he died.
-Nils believes Martha's fanaticism is a genetic anomaly, and marrying in the family would exacerbate this with any further children.
+Johnny Farthing is a freelance photographer working in America, although he was born in Sweden, he has an American passport from his father's birthright, and was educated in England and France.
+He and his first cousin Freda plan on getting married, but her father - Uncle Nils - disapproves.
+Their Aunt Marta - the youngest of the family - was a dedicated Nazi before and during the war and suspected of being in Hitler's bunker on the day he died.
+Nils believes Marta's fanaticism is a genetic anomaly, and marrying in the family would exacerbate this with any further children.
 Based on the ages of Johnny and Freda it is assumed to be around 30 years after the end of the war.

 During his work he comes across several women who have recently died - by suicide, accident or suspected murder - and all look exactly the same as Freda.
 It soon becomes apparent that as well as Freda doppelgangers there are multiple versions of Johnny - he is mistaken for them and vice versa several times.
-Eventually Freda is kidnapped by the doubles and while investigating Johnny is also captured.
+Freda is kidnapped by the doubles and while investigating Johnny is also captured.
 Taking advantage of their similarity he knocks out and takes the place of one of his doubles - who is then killed as "Johnny" tries to escape - and infiltrates the operation, being taken to their base by flying saucer along with another group of doubles.

 Johnny is eventually found out and taken to see "The Mother" who oversees the operation.
-This turns out to be an aged Aunt Martha, who was indeed with the Fuhrer on his last days, but became disillusioned with him and his personal ideology after he accepted defeat.
-Taking advantage of the chaos she, her followers and a number of gifted scientists absconded to a secret redoubt prepared for the Fuhrer's use where they have been ever since.
+This turns out to be Aunt Marta, who was indeed with the Führer on his last days, but became disillusioned with him and his personal ideology after he accepted defeat.
+Taking advantage of the chaos she, her followers and a number of gifted scientists absconded to a secret redoubt prepared for the Führer's use where they have been ever since.
 Various scientific breakthroughs have given her cloning for her doubles, flying saucers for transport and the ability to control the satellite nuclear weapons of other nations.
-Her plan is to start a nuclear war and once the world has been devastated, her doubles will create a Fourth Reich with her as the new Fuhrer.
+Her plan is to start a nuclear war and once the world has been devastated, her doubles will create a Fourth Reich with her as the new Führer.